 The National Transportation Safety Board 10 Most Wanted Safety Improvements covers travel by road, rail and air.
 The list offers areas where all types of transportation can be made safer through, training, awareness and technological improvements.
 Over the following months, the NTSB will work with safety groups, industry leaders, regulators and individuals to make safety […]

-Rapoport Weisberg Sims & VanOverloop filed a medical malpractice lawsuit against a hospital today in the Circuit Court of Macon County, Illinois on behalf of a 47-year-old woman for injuries sustained as a result of heparin injections negligently administered into her upper arms causing a brachial plexus injury.
+Rapoport Sims Perry & VanOverloop filed a medical malpractice lawsuit against a hospital today in the Circuit Court of Macon County, Illinois on behalf of a 47-year-old woman for injuries sustained as a result of heparin injections negligently administered into her upper arms causing a brachial plexus injury.
 The lawsuit alleges the hospital’s nurses improperly […]

 Winter Weather Brings Challenging Driving Conditions